Introduction to Selenium

 Selenium is useful for testing web applications only.
 Neither desktop (software) testing nor the testing of mobile applications is possible with Selenium.

-Watch this Selenium Tutorial
+Watch this Selenium Tutorial for Beginners

 A web application is an application program stored on a remote server that is allowed to get accessed through a web browser over the Internet.
 Many websites contain web applications.
 Any website component that performs functions for users qualifies as a web application.
 Few examples of web applications are: